GoSuda

 1go install github.com/mark3labs/mcphost@latest

-After installation, create the $HOME/.mcp.json file and populate it as follows:
+After installation, create a $HOME/.mcp.json file and populate it as follows:

 1{